ManuvelVictor/Learn-Android-Development-using-Kotlin/README.md

 ## Gradle Wrapper
 The `gradlew` and `gradlew.bat` files are the Gradle wrapper scripts that allow you to run Gradle tasks without installing Gradle on your system.
 These files are included in the root directory of the project.

-## Other Directories
-There are a few other directories in the project that are not part of the `app` directory:

 ### Gradle Directory
 The `gradle` directory contains files related to the Gradle build system, such as the `wrapper` directory that stores the Gradle wrapper files.